tesfustar/TesfuStar/README.md

 - 🌱 I’m currently learning **Angular**

-- 👨‍💻 All of my projects are available at [https://www.tesfesh.com/](https://www.tesfesh.com/)
+- 👨‍💻 Some of my projects are available at [https://www.tesfesh.com/](https://www.tesfesh.com/)

 - 💬 Ask me about **React, Nextjs**